jacklreilly/CompRuralPolitics/Data Analysis/Results/Contents.md

 # Results Printouts

 Contents of Folder

+## Controls Model

+1. Sort Elections - Regressions for both models sorted by polity
+2. With Controls General - Results for overall regressions
+3. Freedom House - Addition of Freedom House Ratings and Corruption Perception Index as macro level controls

+## Without Controls

 1. Place Results: Results of the regression of place on ideology without considering the polity
 2. Summary Data: Summarize place, ideology and levels of democracy variables
 3. Electoral Formula: Regression of place on ideology sorted by electoral formula